darius/traitor/laplace-essay-on-probabilities.md

 combinations.
 If the events are independent of each other, the probability of their existing together is the product of their particular probabilities.
-Thus the probability of achieving an ace with a single die, being a sixth; that of achieving two aces in rolling two dice at once is a thirty-sixth.
-In fact, each of the faces of the one being combinable with the six faces of the other, there are thirty-six equally possible cases, among which only one yields the two aces.
+Thus the probability of achieving an ace with a single die being a sixth, that of achieving two aces in rolling two dice at once is a thirty-sixth.
+In fact, each of the faces of the one die being combinable with the six faces of the other, there are thirty-six equally possible cases, among which only one yields the two aces.
 Generally, the probability that a simple event in the same circumstances . . .